Low carb and keto

-You should monitor your blood sugar frequently when starting a low-carb diet and work with your doctor to safely reduce your medication.
-If you are healthy or have diabetes that is treated either by diet alone or just with metformin, there is less risk of hypoglycemia.
+You should monitor your blood sugar frequently when starting a low carb diet and work with your doctor to safely reduce your medication.
+If you are healthy or have diabetes that is treated either by diet alone or just with metformin, there is a very low risk of hypoglycemia.